-29. TOSSD data are collected mainly from provider countries and institutions.
-These data are complemented by data from recipient countries, reported on a voluntary basis, when possible and in line with their capacities.14

-30. Bilateral providers are countries and territories that have a development co-operation policy and undertake activities in support of sustainable development in third countries.

-31. Multilateral providers are international agencies, institutions, organisations or funds whose members are governments and who are represented at the highest decision-taking level in the institution by persons acting in an official capacity and not as individuals.
-Multilateral institutions include i) United Nations agencies, programmes, funds and commissions; ii) the International Monetary Fund; iii) the World Bank Group; iv) regional development banks15; v) the European Union institutions; and vi) other multilateral funds, partnerships, initiatives and financing facilities.
+- 29. TOSSD data are collected mainly from provider countries and institutions.
+These data are complemented by data from recipient countries, reported on a voluntary basis, when possible and in line with their capacities.14 - 30.
+Bilateral providers are countries and territories that undertake activities in support of sustainable development in third countries. - 31.
+Multilateral providers are international agencies, institutions, organisations or funds whose members are governments and who are represented at the highest decision-taking level in the institution by persons acting in an official capacity and not as individuals.
+Multilateral institutions include i) United Nations agencies, programmes, funds and commissions; ii) the International

-13 See IMF International Financial Statistics at http://data.imf.org/?sk=4C514D48-B6BA-49ED-8AB9-52B0C1A0179B.
+13 See IMF International Financial Statistics at http://data.imf.org/?sk=4C514D48-B6BA-49ED-8AB9-52B0C1A01798.